Ohio Workers’ Compensation Laws Explained

 However, Ohio recently enacted a law that extends additional protection to firefighters, police officers, and EMTs.
 The law provides workers’ compensation benefits to first responders suffering from post-traumatic stress disorder (PTSD) as a result of their employment and without an accompanying physical injury.

-Talk to a Columbus Work Accident Attorney Today
+Talk to an Ohio Work Accident Attorney Today

 Injured workers have a right to compensation under the law.
 Unfortunately, the claim process can be complicated.
-A Columbus work accident attorney at Malek Law Firm can help you get the benefits you need.
+An attorney at Malek Law Firm can help you get the benefits you need.
 To schedule a free consultation, contact us at 888-444-7440.
 The sooner you call, the sooner we can help.